 The Problem

-Commercial directors rely on monthly reports compiled by individual QSs – each reporting in their own format, their own template, their own interpretation of how to present the numbers.
-Consolidating performance across ten or more projects takes days.
-By the time the board sees the full picture, it’s already outdated.
+Commercial directors rely on monthly reports from individual QSs – each in their own format, their own template, their own interpretation.
+Consolidating ten or more projects takes days.
+By the time the board sees the picture, it’s already outdated.

-This creates a dangerous blind spot.
-Problem projects only surface at month-end – when the damage is done and the options are limited.
+Problem projects only surface at month-end – when the damage is done and options are limited.

 The Impact